-Visitors at Crazy Horse Memorial July 14, 2014, were able to witness progress as a blast removed 325 tons of granite from the Mountain at the 340 bench.
-Please enjoy our video of the blast and visit our gallery for photos from previous blasts and events at the Memorial http://crazyhorsememorial.org/photo-gallery/.
+Visitors at Crazy Horse Memorial November 19, 2014, were able to witness progress as a blast removed 125 tons of granite from the Mountain at the 340 bench.
+Please visit our gallery for photos from previous blasts and events at the Memorial http://crazyhorsememorial.org/photo-gallery/.

 The Brunk Collection of Western Apache Bi-chrome Basketry The rich and vibrate culture of the Western Apache people is one that can be told through the delicate detail of every woven basket created by hand from an Indigenous culture which passed down the tradition of weaving from one generation to the next.
 Basket weaving [...]

 CRAZY HORSE MEMORIAL WILL HOST A SUNDANCE FESTIVAL FILM IN A SPECIAL FREE SHOWING NOVEMBER 20th IN THE MEMORIAL’S DIGITAL THEATERS

 Crazy Horse, SD – Crazy Horse Memorial has been selected as the site of one of the special showings of a special new film.
 The film from Executive Producer Robert Redford follows three young Native Americans, an adopted girl, a rebellious father-to-be, and a promiscuous teen, as they strive to escape the hardships of life [...]

 Crazy Horse Memorial has progressed through a great many changes and stages of transformation since the June 3rd, 1948, dedication of the one-of-a-kind educational and humanitarian project.
 What began as a dream, turned into a friendship sealed with promise, and continues to unfold as a story unlike any other, has now entered its fourth era [...]